 Basketball is another very popular sport in Istanbul, teams are playing in the national league and they participate to European championships.
 Abdi Ipekci Arena and the Sinan Erdem Arena are the major basketball venues in the city.
 In 2010, the World Basketball Championship was held in Istanbul and the Turkish national team played in the finals against the USA, becoming the world's second best team.

 Motor sports is another popular one in Istanbul, many national and local on and off road rallies and international races such as the World Rally Championship (WRC) are organized in the province.
-Istanbul Park Racing Track was built in 2005 and since then it hosts Formula 1 races, Moto GP and other international motor sports.
+Istanbul Park Racing Track was built in 2005 in order to host Formula 1 races, Moto GP and other international motor sports.

 In 2006, Red Bull Air Acrobatics race was held for the first time in Istanbul, on the Golden Horn.
 This brought a record of almost 1 million spectators on the ground.